 - You can read our feature-length article Latest Updates on COVID-19 in Iceland for more information.

 When it comes to travellers arriving in Iceland, there are currently some rules laid down by the government that must be adhered to.
-As it stands in December 2020, Iceland is only open to valid passport-holders from EU/EFTA countries and the United Kingdom.
-Schengen borders are currently closed to those from Canada and the USA, though we hope to see this change soon.
+As it stands now, Iceland is only open to valid passport-holders from EU/EFTA countries.
+Schengen borders are closed to those from the UK, Canada and the USA, though we hope to see this change soon.

 Though it is difficult to claim such a thing with any real certainty, it is not expected that Iceland will see a huge influx of tourists in 2021.
 Conservative estimates by IcelandAir and the Central Bank expect anywhere from 750,000 to 950,000 tourists in the coming year, which is but a fraction of the numbers seen before.

 - See our fantastic selection of Summer Holiday Packages in Iceland.